 We are a diversified healthcare company that seeks to establish industry-leading positions in large and rapidly growing medical markets.
-Our diagnostics business includes BioReference '', one of the nation's largest full service laboratories with a 180-person sales and marketing team to drive growth and leverage new products, and we offer our 4Kscore prostate cancer test through BioReference.
+Our diagnostics business includes BioReference Health, LLC ("BioReference"), one of the nation's largest full service laboratories with a 180-person sales and marketing team to drive growth and leverage new products, and we offer our 4Kscore prostate cancer test through BioReference.
 Our pharmaceutical business features Rayaldee, a U.S. Food and Drug Administration ("FDA") approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency, and Somatrogon (hGH-CTP), a once-weekly human growth hormone injection for which we completed a successful phase 3 study in August 2019 and is partnered with Pfizer Inc. ("Pfizer").
 Regulatory applications for Somatrogon (hGH-CTP) have been submitted to the applicable regulatory bodies for review in several countries around the world.
 In February 2022, the European Commission granted marketing authorization in the European Union for Somatrogon (hGH-CTP) under the brand name NGENLA® to treat children and adolescents from as young as 3 years of age with growth disturbance due to insufficient secretion of growth hormone and has been granted pricing approval in Germany.
 NGENLA® has also been approved in Japan, Canada, and Australia.
-We also submitted the initial Biologics License Application ("BLA") with the FDA for approval of Somatrogon (hGH-CTP) in the United States and Pfizer received a complete response letter in January 2022, Pfizer and OPKO have evaluated the FDA's comments and will work with the agency to determine an appropriate path forward for the advancement of Somatrogon (hGH-CTP).
+We also submitted the initial Biologics License Application ("BLA") with the FDA for approval of Somatrogon (hGH-CTP) in the United States and Pfizer received a complete response letter in January 2022.
+Pfizer and OPKO have evaluated the FDA's comments and will work with the agency to determine an appropriate path forward for the advancement of Somatrogon (hGH-CTP).
 In May 2022, we acquired ModeX Therapeutics, Inc. ("ModeX"), a biotechnology company focused on developing innovative multi-specific immune therapies for cancer and infectious diseases candidates.
-ModeX has a robust early-stage pipeline with assets in key areas of immuno-oncology and infectious d
+ModeX has a robust early-stage pipeline with assets in key areas of immunooncology and infectious diseases, and we intend to further expand our pharmaceutical product pipeline through ModeX's portfolio of development candidates.